Porcelain Lure FAQ

 What kind of fish can porcelain lures catch?

-To date, my lures have caught bass, bluegill, crappie, walleye and northern pike.
+To date, my lures have caught largemouth bass, smallmouth bass, bluegill, crappie, walleye, catfish, perch and northern pike.
 I haven't tried them on anything else, but I don't see why they wouldn't work just as well on trout or saltwater fish.
 Send me a photo if you catch something new!

 Do your lures have realistic movement in the water like plastic lures?